mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 And right after looked again at the pdfs recently visited and also other documents regarding snowy owls' care like a xls file named **"Bibliography - Snowy Owl 14 April 2014- GLOW posting.xls"**.

-Then the target continued surfing the web especially watching videos in youtube until **20:16** when she moved some file to recycle bin without emptying it and started using the **Skype** application.
+Then, after accessing a file nemed **"Next Pet"** located in the Desktop,  the target continued surfing the web especially watching videos in youtube until **20:16** when she moved some file to recycle bin without emptying it and started using the **Skype** application.

 During  the usage  she chatted with some friends about topics that didn't involve owls.